ErShubham4u/tasky/README.md

 TASKY (Made using HTML5 CSS3 and JavaScript)

-You can see the website live at:
+You can see the website live at : https://ershubham4u.github.io/tasky/

-ABOUT THIS PROJECT-:
+ABOUT THIS PROJECT :

 1. In this project i have created a simple to-do app using HTML CSS and JavaScript.
 2. Built a To-Do List application to make a list of daily works written down in one place.